 What to do with injured wild animals

-If you're unable to transport the animal and cannot find a wildlife rehabilitator who is able to help, contact us about an animal in distress.
+If you're unable to transport the animal and cannot find a wildlife rehabilitator who's able to help, contact us.
 If possible, contain the animal before calling, but first read our guidance on how to handle it safely, below.

-Be careful when approaching wild animals, they can scratch and bite when frightened, particularly if they're injured.
+Be careful when approaching wild animals, as they can scratch and bite when frightened - particularly if they're injured.
 If in doubt, keep a safe distance and call us on 0300 1234 999.

 Who to call for certain animals

 If you find a whale, dolphin or porpoise on a beach, keep a safe distance and do not touch them.
 Call us or the BDMLR immediately.

 Animals in traps